Get to Know Brooke VanDevelder

 Which advice did you receive that you felt was the best?

-One of my favorite books is Talent is Overrated a non fictional book studying all the masters of their respective crafts and the study behind how they became the best.
-It’s the sheer determination, hours of dedicated and strategic practice and not giving up which trumps anyone just riding on ‘talent’ alone.
-The take home for me was you can achieve greatness no matter who you are or where you come from and the work you put in doesn’t discriminate.
+One of my favorite books is Talent is Overrated, a nonfiction study of all the masters of their respective crafts and the study behind how they became the best.
+The sheer determination, hours of dedicated and strategic practice, and not giving up trump anyone just riding on ‘talent’ alone.
+My takeaway was that you can achieve greatness no matter who you are or where you come from, and your work doesn’t discriminate.

 How Do You Get Inspired?

-The most hard working and best high end retoucher I know, Amber Andrews inspires me daily with fun ideas to creatively push our skills separately and jointly to create entirely new styles of work.
+The most hardworking and best high-end retoucher I know, Amber Andr, news inspires me daily with fun ideas for creatively pushing our skills separately and jointly to create entirely new work styles.

-Our clients like Feel the Beat, Boppy, By Hart and Fancy Tiger Crafts, who are up for unique creative ways to engage with their client base and improve their e-commerce and marketing campaigns.
-They allow us to use our creative skillset to the fullest in print layout, digital social designs, gif creation, high end compositing for billboards and so much more.
+Our clients, such as Feel the Beat, Boppy, By Hart, and Fancy Tiger Crafts, are up for unique, creative ways to engage with their client base and improve their e-commerce and marketing campaigns.
+They allow us to use our creative skills fully in print layout, digital social designs, gif creation, high-end billboard compositing, and much more.